chrissouk/FullRise/README.md

 Never wake up your roommate again.

 FullRise solves your sleep.
 Its silent, persistent vibration is only dismissible on your phone.
-A unique, simple, and effective solution for the most common sleep problems.
+It's the only simple and effective solution for the most common sleep problems.

 Now you can put your phone away and actually sleep.